rosemerryberry/portfolio/README.md

 This application is Rosemary's portfolio!
 Employers might check this out to see the work I have done in the past.

-The URL of this project on my student web-server is students.washington.edu/adamsrc/info/343/portfolio
+The URL of this project on github pages is http://rosemerryberry.github.io/portfolio

 I didn't recieve help from others.